WYDE (AM)

-The transmitter is located near the eastern edge of downtown Birmingham, and its studios are in Homewood.
-By day, it transmits with 5,000 watts, but at night, to avoid interfering with other stations on AM 1260, it greatly reduces power to 41 watts.
-Programming is also heard on FM translator 95.3 W237EK.
-The station is also heard on co-owned 93.7 WDJC-FM-HD4.
+The transmitter site is on 2nd Avenue North at 35th Street South in Birmingham.Radio-Locator.com/WYDE-AM By day, it transmits with 5,000 watts, but at night, to avoid interfering with other stations on AM 1260, it greatly reduces power to 41 watts.
+Programming is also heard on FM translator 95.3 W237EK and on co-owned 93.7 WDJC-FM-HD4.

 WYDE broadcasts in the HD Radio format.

-Station history
+It converted to digital-only transmissions on September 1, 2023, but switched back to hybrid (analog plus digital) in June 2025.

+History

+MOR and Music of Your Life

-The station broadcasting at 1260 AM in Birmingham signed on in 1953 as WCRT, carrying a Middle of the Road format.
+The station signed on the air on March 25, 1953.Broadcasting Yearbook 1977 page C-2.
+Retrieved March 13, 2025.
+Its original call sign was WCRT, carrying a Middle of the Road (MOR) format with news updates from the Mutual Broadcasting System (MBS).
 Due to Federal Communications Commission (FCC) restrictions, WCRT was a daytimer and was required to sign off at sunset.

 The owners of WCRT were also instrumental in the launch of WCFT-TV 33 in Tuscaloosa; hence the similarity in the call signs.
-In 1961 WCRT launched a companion FM station.
-Initially, WCRT-FM was a simulcast of its AM partner.
-In the 1970s the FM station relaunched as easy listening WQEZ; today that station is heritage adult contemporary station WMJJ.
+In 1961, WCRT launched a companion FM station.
+Initially, 96.5 WCRT-FM was a simulcast of its AM partner.
+In the 1970s the FM station relaunched as easy listening WQEZ.
+Today that station is heritage adult contemporary station WMJJ.

-During the 1970s, WCRT was an adult standards station that used the syndicated Music of Your Life format.
+During the 1970s, WCRT was an adult standards station that used the nationally syndicated "Music of Your Life" radio service.
 In 1982, sister station WQEZ-FM was sold, and by 1983, the owners of WCRT were looking to get out of the radio business.
 Later that year, the station was sold to a group of Christian businessmen who planned to drop adult standards in favor of contemporary Christian music.
 Before the sales transaction could be completed, a fire destroyed the station’s studios and offices, and WCRT was forced off the air for several months.